Eikix/articles/blog-posts/my-first-sync-article/my-first-sync-article.md

 4. Reference your aws-cdk construct in your Serverless framework configuration file.

 5. That's it!
-Serverless Framework seamlessly provisions these resources on deploy.
+Serverless Framework seamlessly provisions these resources on deployment.

 ```ts
 // code/serverless-config.ts